 Two other young men were standing next to Hieronymus discussing the picture.
-They had books under their arms which they had just fetched from the State Library or were taking back to it; they were young men of classical education, well versed in the arts and other learning.
+They had books under their arms which they had just fetched from the Staatsbibliothek or were taking back to it; they were young men with a classical education, well versed in the arts and other learning.

-"Devil take me, but he's a lucky young fellow!" said one of them.
+"Damn it, but he's a lucky young fellow!" said one of them.

-"And he clearly intends to make us envy him," replied the other . . .
-"A woman of parts, to be sure."
+"And he obviously intends to make us envy him," replied the other . . .
+"That's a woman to watch out for, and no mistake!"

-"A woman to go crazy for!
-She does make one a bit doubtful about the dogma of the Immaculate Conception . . ."
+"She's enough to drive one crazy!
+She does make me a little doubtful about the dogma of the Immaculate Conception . . ."

-"Oh, indeed, she doesn't look exactly intacta.
+"Oh, indeed, she doesn't look exactly untouchable.
 Have you seen the original?"

 "Of course.
 I found it most perturbing.
-She's even more provoquante in color . . . especially the eyes."
+She's even more provoquante in color . . . especially her eyes."